oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

   1.0.0-x.7.z.92
   ```

-+ Pre-release MUST NOT be included if `$.document.tracking.status` is
++ Pre-release SHALL NOT be included if `$.document.tracking.status` is
   `final`.

 + Build metadata MAY be denoted by appending a plus sign and a series of
   dot separated identifiers immediately following the patch or
   pre-release version.
-Identifiers MUST comprise only ASCII
+Identifiers SHALL comprise only ASCII
   alphanumerics and hyphens `[0-9A-Za-z-]`.
-Identifiers MUST NOT be
+Identifiers SHALL NOT be
   empty.
-Build metadata MUST be ignored when determining version
+Build metadata SHALL be ignored when determining version
   precedence.
 Thus two versions that differ only in the build metadata,
   have the same precedence.